 STEP 5: Once you receive it, go to this link.
 Log-in by typing your passport number and sticker number from the Travel Authorization Fee.

 STEP 6: Fill out the necessary information.
 It is divided into five pages:

 - 1st page – passport and US/Schengen visa details.

 - 2nd page – personal information

-- 3rd page – uploading of documents – I uploaded mine in a single PDF file, which consists of my new passport bio page, old passport with US visa bio page, US visa, and back pages of both passports.
+- 3rd page – uploading of documents – I uploaded mine in a single PDF file, consisting of my new passport bio page, old passport with US visa bio page, US visa, and back pages of both passports.
 It should not exceed 5MB.

 - 4th page – itinerary in Argentina

 STEP 7: Once everything is done, click submit.